-Compatible versus Incompatible versus Rejected-after-2 versus Foil.
-To test how the activation of rejected explanations changes with time after their rejection, we analyzed the course of activation of explanations that were rejected after the second symptom.
-Detailed results of the corresponding ANOVAS are shown in Table 8.
-An ANOVA with the factor Type of Probe (compatible, incompatible, rejected-after-2, and foil) and the numerical regressor Symptoms before Probe (two, three, or four) showed no overall interaction, but a significant main effect of Type of Probe.
-To compare rejected-after-2 targets to each of the other probe types, we conducted additional pair-wise ANOVAS.
-They reveal that rejected-after-2 targets interact with compatible targets, but do not interact with or differ from incompatible targets and foils.
-To test rejected-after-2 targets' course of availability over the course of the trial, we conducted a simple effect ANOVA.
-It shows that also reaction times for these targets decrease over the course of the trial.
-Finally, simple effects analyses for reactions after two, three and four symptoms revealed significant differences between the probe types after the third and fourth symptom.
+Aggregate state and source of contamination Category Chemical Specif Specific symptoms Unspecific symptoms Gasiform, inhaled Landin B T Cough Cough Shortness of breath Shortness of breath Headache Headache Eye inflammation Itching W Cough Shortness of breath Treaddene Eye inflammation Itching Crystalline, skin contact Amid Q Skin irritation Redness Headache Eye inflammation М Skin irritation Redness Headache Itching G Skin irritation Eye inflammation Itching Liquid, drinking water Fenton К Diarrhea Vomiting Headache Eye inflammation Н Diarrhea Vomiting Headache • Itching Р Diarrhea - Eye inflammation Itching shown in Table 8.
+An ANOVA with the factor type of probe (compatible, incompatible, rejected-after-2, and foil) and the numerical regressor symptoms before probe (two, three, or four) showed no overall interaction but a significant main effect of type of probe.
+To compare rejected-after-2 targets to each of the other probe types, we conducted additional pairwise ANOVAs.
+They reveal that rejected-after-2 targets interact with compatible targets but do not interact with or differ from incompatible targets and foils.
+To test rejected-after-2 targets' course of availability over the course of the trial, we conducted a simple effects ANOVA.
+It showed that reaction times for these targets also decrease over the course of the trial.
+Finally, simple effects analyses for reactions after two, three, and four symptoms revealed significant differences between the probe types after the third and fourth symptoms.